windyshepperhenderson/readingnotes/day1.md

-* dragonfly

-> dragonfly

-& dragonfly

-`dragonfly`

 # What I learned about Markdown on Day 1

  ## Below i will discuss the following questions